yhbsh/cineverse/README.md

 ## Details (for developers)

+- The app is written in a very clean and organized manner.
+- The app did not implement TDD (Test Driven Development) because of the time constraints and because it is a simple app and it is not necessary.
 - The app uses the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) to fetch movies.
 - The app follows the MVVM clean architecture pattern.
 - The app implements a pagination system for fetching movies by page and having infinite scrolling.